-When Apple decided to exclude charging adapter from the iPhone box last year, little did it have had any idea that the decision would itch few customers so much at they would drag the company to the court.
-Apple has been ordered by a Brazilian judge to pay 5,000 Brazilian Reals (1,081 USD) to a customer who did not include a power adapter with his new iPhone.
+When Apple decided to exclude charging adapter from the iPhone box last year, little did they have had any idea that the decision would itch few customers so much that they would drag the company to court.
+Apple has been ordered by a Brazilian judge to pay 5,000 Brazilian Reals (1,081 USD) to a customer who did not receive a power adapter with his new iPhone.

 Apple claimed that the box contained a USB-C cable to Lightning cable, which allows customers to charge their phones with power adapters they have purchased from other companies.

 Apple’s argument, however, was rejected by the judge, who stated that the cable is not compatible with all adapters as it requires only those adapters that have a USB-C port.

 The judge formed a view that the Cupertino giant had indirectly forced consumers to purchase a second product from its exclusive manufacturer, and referred to it as an ‘abusive commercial practice’.

 Apple also tried to defend its decision to remove the charging adapter from the iPhone box two years ago only to reduce waste.
 But the argument failed to impress judge Pinheiro who replied that Apple still manufactures its power adapters and sells them separately.

 It is not appropriate that such a measure seeks to reduce environmental impacts, since, in all evidence, the defendant continues to manufacture such an essential accessory, but now sells it separately.

 Since the launch of iPhone 12 in 2020, Apple ceased the practice of providing charging adapter.

 This is not the first time when Apple faced the heat for its decision.
 PROCON/SP, an institution that executes the State of Sao Paulo’s policy of protection and defense for consumers, fined Apple $2 million in 2021, accusing the company of failing to prove the claimed environmental benefits.